netboxlabs/console-docs/docs/Administration Console/working_with_database_backups.md

 4. Your database restore is now complete.

+> **Note** - Once the database restore is complete your NetBox Cloud instance will restart, and you may briefly see a `503 - Service Unavailable` message when you browse to the Web interface.
+This is normal and will clear after a short while, after which you can log in again.

+> Also, please be aware that the NetBox changelog will be empty when you first log in after a database restore.

 If you encounter any issues while working with database backups raise a support ticket by emailing the [NetBox Labs Support Team](mailto:support@netboxlabs.com)